berkeley-scf/tutorial-parallelization/parallel-R.md

 is not counted at the level of the overall master process that dispatches the workers.

+Note that one can use `plan` without specifying the number of workers, in which case it will call `parallelly::availableCores()` and in general set the number of workers to a sensible value based on your system (and your scheduler allocation if your code is running on a cluster under a scheduler such as Slurm).

 ### 3.2 Parallel for loops

 We can use the future package in combination with the `foreach` command